-Save serious money on designer looks with Rent the Runway | CNN Underscored
+Getting dressed just got better (and less expensive) with Rent the Runway | CNN Underscored

 So are you ready to spend way less but still show up looking professionally styled and Hollywood ready?
 Head over to Rent the Runway — the best cost-effective designer solution that still leaves room in your closet for your tie-dye loungewear.

-*Terms for promo code: Code reduces the price of ONE 8-item RTR Membership as follows: to $94.50 (+tax) for 8 items (1st and 2nd mo. only).
-Subsequent membership months will be billed at $135/month (+taxes).
+*Terms for promo code: Code reduces the price of ONE RTR Membership as follows: to (A) $67.50 (+taxes) for 8 items (1st and 2nd. only), or to (D) $99.50 (+taxes) for 16 items (1st and 2nd mo. only).
+Subsequent membership months will be billed at $135/month and $199/month respectively (+taxes).
 Memberships can be paused or canceled at any time.
-For memberships only - cannot be applied to other purchases or offers, or combined with other offers.
+Cannot be applied to PRO, existing memberships, existing orders, purchases of gift cards/credits, bridal packages or services, or other items for sale.
+Cannot be combined with other offers.
 Enter code at checkout.
 Offer subject to end without notice.